This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 How to create a media kit

 There are many ways to create a media kit.
-The most important thing is that it looks professional, clean and gives the brand all the information they need to make a decision about whether or not you’re the right person for the job.
+The most important thing is that it looks professional, clean and gives the brand all the information they need to decide whether or not you’re the right person for the job.

-Think of it as you’re looking to buy something online, if you go onto the brand’s website and it looks like it was created in 1998 with red and yellow Comic Sans text on a black background, you would probably begin to wonder if the business is trustworthy and can provide you with what you need today.
+Think of it as if you’re looking to buy something online.
+When you go onto the brand’s website and it looks like it was created in 1998 with red and yellow Comic Sans text on a black background, you would probably begin to wonder if the business is even trustworthy.
 At least that’s how I am.

-For some, the design of a media kit might not be the most important thing but in my mind, it shows that you have put some energy into creating a beautiful document which means that you will probably also put a lot of effort into creating quality content for the brand.
+For some, the design of a media kit might not be the most important thing.
+But in my mind, it shows that you have put energy into creating a beautiful document, which means that you will probably also put a lot of effort into creating quality content for the brand.

-I used InDesign to create the layout of my media kit, mostly because I’m a graphic designer and use InDesign often when creating magazines and ebooks.
-If you don’t have any design experience or want to pay for professional design software, web-based design platforms like Canva and PicMonkey are your best option.
+If you don’t have any design experience or want to pay for professional design software, web-based design platforms like Canva and PicMonkey are your best options.

 On Canva you can sign up for a totally free account that you can do a lot with.
 I wasn’t a fan of Canva in the beginning but they have come a looong way.
 These days I even use Canva for some client work.

-If design isn’t your thing at all, consider purchasing a Canva media kit template or use one of the templates that Canva offers for free.
+If design isn’t your thing, consider purchasing a Canva media kit template or use one of the free ones in Canva.
 Why waste hours creating one from scratch when you can buy or use a readymade template that you know will look good?

-In addition to 4 different Canva media kit templates, I have also included my go-to pitch templates, the “Island Light” Lightroom preset collection, a Canva tutorial, my own media kit and rate card ++.
+In addition to 5 different Canva media kit templates, I have also included my go-to pitch templates, the “Island Light” Lightroom preset collection, an affiliate marketing guide, the Travel Creator Handbook, my own media kit and rate card ++.

 How many pages should a media kit be?